Things to do when you are feeling lonely

 One of the first things (non-medical) that people suffering from depression get is to volunteer.

-If you don’t have an idea where to start, try with MeetUp a social-driven community board that may clue you into charity work in your area.
+If you don’t have an idea where to start, try MeetUp a social-driven community board that may clue you into charity work in your area.

 Find a way to get out into your community and volunteer in a way that utilizes a gift that you have to give.